Common Core is math, language arts and literacy standards fully adopted by 44 states and the District of Columbia.

-One state adopted one of the sets of standards but not the other.
+Minnesota state adopted one of the sets of standards but not the other.
+And Indiana adopted Common Core, but then repealed the standards.

-The goal is to tackle learning problems early on — so more students graduate ready for college or a career.
+The goal is more students graduate ready for college or a career.
+The standards emphasize reading and requiring students to defend their work with evidence.

-Florida is phasing in Common Core over four years.
-Full implementation is expected in the 2014-15 academic year.
+Florida is phasing in the new standards over several years.
+Full implementation is scheduled for the 2014-15 academic year.

 Got questions about the Common Core?
 Visit our Core Questions page for information on how to get them answered.